Memorable Manitobans: Robert John “Bob” Gourley (1878-1976)

-Born near Brampton, Ontario on 20 February 1878, son of William Gourley and Mary Jane Wilson, he came to Manitoba and worked with the banking firm of R. W. Gibson Company in Butte, Manitoba.
-In 1898, he transferred to the bank’s branch at Wolseley, North West Territories [now Saskatchewan].
-Three years later, the bank branch was reorganized as Banbury, Gourley and Banbury.
-He withdrew from the firm in January 1902 and opened a branch of the Union Bank of Canada at Fort Saskatchewan, Alberta.
+Born near Brampton, Ontario on 20 February 1878, son of William Gourley and Mary Jane Wilson, he came to Birtle in 1879.
+He later worked at J. D. McArthur’s sawmill and did odd jobs for the banking firm of R. W. Gibson Company.
+In 1898, he moved to Wolseley, North West Territories [now Saskatchewan] where Gibson had established a small lumber business.
+He was its bookkeeper for three years then he became a partner in the business with brothers Ed and Robert Banbury.
+It eventually became Beaver Lumber.
+Gourley withdrew from the firm in January 1902 and opened a branch of the Union Bank of Canada at Fort Saskatchewan, Alberta.
 Later that year, he was transferred to the bank’s branch at Souris.
 In March 1905, he went to Carberry to take over management of the Union Bank branch there.

-He later served as President of Beaver Lumber, and was a member of the Board of Directors for the Toronto Dominion Bank, Monarch Life Assurance Company, and Westeel Products Company, and a member of the Canadian Committee of the Hudson’s Bay Company.
+He served as President and Manager of Beaver Lumber from 1910 to 1956, and was a member of the Board of Directors for the Toronto Dominion Bank, Monarch Life Assurance Company, and Westeel Products Company, and a member of the Canadian Committee of the Hudson’s Bay Company.

-He died at La Jolla, California on 11 March 1976 and was buried in the Elmwood Cemetery.
+He died at his winter home in La Jolla, California on 11 March 1976 and was buried in the Elmwood Cemetery.

 Ontario birth registrations, Ancestry.